 12. Remove Obstacles Around the Bed and Install Proper Night Lights

 You want to have a clean, clutter-free area around your elderly loved one’s bed.
 Seniors often wake up at night and visit the toilet.
 During these nighttime visits, they’re still sleepy and try to get to the bathroom without proper alertness.
+If they use a walker, make sure they do it properly.

 The absence of bright enough night lights and unnecessary stuff around the bed can promote accidents.
 Falls often can be prevented just by installing night lights and removing obstacles.
+Consult a healthcare professional about the benefits of using a walker or a rollator.

 13. Manage Cognitive Impairment